Wildfires blasting through West draw states to lend support | Science-Environment

 Wildfires blasting through West draw states to lend support

-Out-of-state crews headed to Montana Saturday to battle a blaze that injured five firefighters as the West struggled with a series of fires that have ravaged rural lands and destroyed homes.Progress was being made on the nations largest blaze, the Bootleg Fire in Oregon, but additional mandatory evacuations were ordered Friday evening and less than half of it had been contained, fire officials said.
+Out-of-state crews headed to Montana Saturday to battle a blaze that injured five firefighters as the US West struggled with a series of fires that have ravaged rural lands and destroyed homes.Progress was being made on the nations largest blaze, the Bootleg Fire in Oregon, but less than half of it was contained, fire officials said.

 - Country: